Extreme Sounds: Lessons in a Noisy World

 - Use your separate computer, tablet, or phone with speakers as your source of sound in this experiment.
 Search for a website or app that will let you play sound at a constant volume, like white noise or a tone generator.
 Make sure the device's volume stays constant throughout all your trials.
 Music and videos are not a good source of sound for this experiment since their volume can fluctuate.

-- Measure and record three decibel readings with the meter right next to the speaker.
+- Measure and record three decibel readings with your phone or meter right next to the speaker.
 When using the phyphox app, make sure your sound sensor is calibrated before each recording.
-Since the sound levels for this part of the experiment should be more constant, you can record for a shorter period of time, like 5 or 10 seconds, and measure the average value.
+Since the sound levels for this part of the experiment should be more constant, you can record for a shorter period of time, like 5 or 10 seconds, and then determine the average value from your data.

-- Move the sound meter away from the speaker 1 meter (39.4 inches) and take another three decibel readings.
+- Move your phone, or the sound meter away from the speaker 1 meter (39.4 inches) and take another three decibel readings.
 Each time, save your data and make sure to use a calibrated sound sensor for your recordings.

 - Repeat the measurements at 2, 4, 8, and 10 meters away from the speaker.